Naughty word in the news today.

 When the “vulgar term” came up again later in the hearing, the Times changed it up a bit:

 Ms. Collins echoes Mr. Levin’s remarks on the bad smell around Goldman’s deals, even if they are found to have been legal.
-She says that “even legal practices may raise ethical concerns.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+She says that “even legal practices may raise ethical concerns.”Liz Cox Barrett is a writer at CJR.